terr0raid/aram-boost-with-gui/README.md

 ## More

-- Sorry for error, but it do not affect to aramboost
+- Sorry for error, but it do not effect to aramboost